 The city is actually the home town of Aardman animator Nick Park, and his designs for a sculpture is to be based on his two most famous characters in the iconic 1993 film The Wrong Trousers.
-The original concept had first been proposed by Park for installation in the city in 2008 as part of an earlier Preston programme called Citybrand .
-This failed to happen for various reasons, including the wider economic recession.
+The original concept had first been proposed by Park for installation in the city in 2008 as part of a ‘Walk Around Museum’ then proposed as part of a Preston programme called Citybrand linked to the Tithebarn development.
+Both failed to happen for various reasons, that included the wider economic recession and Tory scrapping of the Regional Development Agencies.
 Around that same time, Ian Banks had already been working with the council and Citybrand on developing a new public art gateway strategy for Preston, and this included the Wallace & Gromit piece.
 When originally commenting on his proposals back in 2007, Nick Park had said:

 “This is a really exciting project and I’m delighted to be working on the designs for a Wallace and Gromit statue in Preston.
 As a Prestonian myself it would be a wonderful honour to have a statue to Wallace and Gromit in my home city.”

 Now, as before, his newly proposed 7-foot high bronze will consist of a full size but stretched traditional street bench where Gromit sits to one side reading his local newspaper.
 Behind, Wallace wearing the ex-NASA ‘Techo Trousers‘ first bought for Gromit’s birthday in the film, and tilted on one leg, offers passers-by a happy thumbs-up.